mthomp89/landslide-detect/README.md

 ## General Information
 - This project is built upon a previously developed low-accuracy large spatial scale landslide database.
 Space-based SAR imagery will be utilized in order to improve the accuracy of landslide detection.
 This is a capstone project in the University of Colorado-Boulder Earth Analytics certifcation program.
 - Predicting  landslides is challenging  due to the many variables that should be considered when trying to identify what triggered a landslide.
 There is a need to better identify landslide locations across a large spatial scale.
 Can combining a low-accuracy large spatial scale landslide database with SAR imagery  improve the accuracy of landslide detection across a global scale?
-- utilize human-assisted, programmatic, and possibly machine learning methods to identify landslides from satellite imagery.
+- Utilize human-assisted, programmatic, and possibly machine learning methods to identify landslides from satellite imagery.
 We hope that this will bridge the gap with landslide event detection and future event prediction.

 ## Data Sources